-Cash provided by continuing financing activities
+Cash provided by financing activities

-During the year ended December 31, 2017, the Company obtained net cash of \$23.9 million resulting from the proceeds of \$10.0 million issuance of common stock immediately upon closing the acquisition of Essentialis together with the \$15.0 million of proceeds from the issuance of common stock and warrants on common stock resulting from the 2017 PIPE Offering, all of which proceeds were partially offset by \$1.1 million of costs paid for the raising and issuance of the related securities offerings.
+During 2018 we obtained \$16.5 million of cash from the issuance of common stock and warrants in the 2018 PIPE offering, which proceeds were partially offset by approximately \$250,000 of costs.
+During 2017 we obtained net cash of \$23.9 million resulting from the proceeds of \$10.0 million from the issuance of common stock immediately upon closing the acquisition of Essentialis together with \$15.0 million of proceeds from the issuance of common stock and warrants on common stock resulting from the 2017 PIPE Offering, all of which proceeds were partially offset by \$1.1 million of costs paid for the raising and issuance of the related securities offerings.